diglin/ricardo/README.md

-# Ricento - The Ricardo extension for Magento eCommerce Platform - Developed by Diglin GmbH
+# Ricento - The ricardo.ch extension for the Magento eCommerce Platform - Developed by Diglin GmbH

 ## Description